Measuring your performance is a crucial step that nonprofits must take to succeed.

 Your organization’s preference will probably boil down to the means by which you’re looking to improve.

 If cost cutting is a priority, nonprofits would likely be more interested in cost per dollar raised; whereas, return on investment is a great indicator of the effects of making strategic changes to increase revenue.

 3. Donor Retention Rate

 Does your organization track how many donors it retains on a year-over-year basis?
 It needs to be.

-You grow your donor pool through acquisition, but you maintain your donor pool through retention.
+Of course, you can always continue to grow their donor pool through acquisition, but you don’t want to waste all your efforts.
+Maintaining donors through retention is just as essential as acquiring new donors.
 The two sides of the fundraising coin work best in conjunction.

 Your acquisition and retention rates should be improving concurrently.

 However, more often than not, nonprofits place much stronger emphasis on acquisition than retention.
 Acquisition of new donors is an expensive endeavor, though.
 Retention is more cost effective.

 Tracking your retention rate can reveal a lot about your organization’s performance, including: